-Actually, my last article about this convenction, the biggest in Italy and one of the most important around the world, dates back to a couple of years ago, so I decided it was about time to write a little more about it again.
+Actually, my last article about this convention, the biggest in Italy and one of the most important around the world, dates back to a couple of years ago, so I decided it was about time to write a little more about it again.

-I’ve always been interested in comics and Italy has a strong tradition of great artists yet, in the last years, my full attention goes for japanese stuff: animes, mangas and books in general, not to mention all the videogames I reviewed on this very pages.
+I’ve always been interested in comics and Italy has a strong tradition of great artists yet, in the last years, my full attention goes for Japanese stuff: animes, mangas and books in general, not to mention all the video games I reviewed on this very pages.
 One of the pros that I currently follow is Keiko Ichiguchi, which presence in Lucca is now a constant.
 Keiko was born in Osaka, Japan, but currently lives and works here in Italy.

 The 2017 edition was a little bit less crowded, but it still registered 700 exhibitors, 90 locations inside Lucca walls and over 240 thousand tickets sold.